 Reference:

 Title 5 Section 55220

+Government Code Section 11139.8

 The District may conduct field trips and excursions in connection with courses of instruction or college-related social, educational, cultural, athletic, or musical activities to and from places in California, or any other state, the District of Columbia, or a foreign country for students.
 Field trips and excursions outside of the United States require Board approval.